Study and Learning Skills and Strategies for Online Classesby Becton Loveless

 Know How You Will Be Assessed

-Learning isn’t all about the assessment, and ideally you should be leaning to gain knowledge, and not just to get a good grade.
+Learning isn’t all about the assessment, and ideally you should be learning to gain knowledge, and not just to get a good grade.
 However, assessment is inevitable, and it can vary widely in online courses.
 By tailoring your learning to the way you will be assessed, you can be more efficient and effective in your learning.

 - Will you be assessed primarily through your writing?
 In this case, it can be helpful to make note of quotes and passages as you read course materials that will help support your writing.
 Doing this when you first encounter the material will save you time when you go back to write.